joannajps15/fluffy-rotary-phone/README.md

 # :ocean: Jordan Water Crisis Website

-Multi-paged website developed with HTML and CSS
-This site uses HTML basics to create a comprehensive site on the water crisis in Jordan
+Used HTML fundamentals to develop a comprehensive site on the water crisis in Jordan

+**Technologies Used:**
+- HTML
+- CSS